ProstateBRP/BRPRobot2021/WPI/Matlab/MRI_FEEDBACK_INTEGRATION_PROPOSAL.md

 **Current Gaps**:
 1. **No MRI Trigger Mechanism**: Cannot signal MRI to start scanning
 2. **No Scan Synchronization**: No handshaking protocol with MRI
-3. **No Step-based Movement**: Current code moves continuously
+3. **No Step-based Movement with B-CURV**: Current code moves continuously in open-loop or expects continuous feedback
-4. **No Position Reception**: No mechanism to receive needle position from MRI
+4. **No Position Reception**: No mechanism to receive needle tip position from MRI
 5. **No Timeout Handling**: No timeout for waiting for MRI response
+6. **No MRI-based Alpha/Theta_d Calculation**: Need to compute B-CURV parameters from MRI position at each step

 **Required Changes**:
-1. Implement step-based movement control
+1. Implement step-based movement control with B-CURV (Alpha and Theta_d computation per step)
 2. Add MRI trigger signal transmission
-3. Add MRI position reception and parsing
+3. Add MRI position reception and parsing (position only from TRANSFORM)
 4. Implement synchronization state machine
-5. Add timeout and error handling
+5. Add timeout, retry, and error handling
+6. Reuse open-loop's Alpha/Theta_d calculation logic with MRI-provided needle tip position

 ---